UIC-Reproducibility-Conference/keynote-talks/outline_02_Hao.md

 ### Preliminaries

-* refer to open and reproducible research ecosystem as "open science"
+* This talk will refer to open and reproducible research ecosystem as "open science"
   - there are many fields and activities that are not science, but this is the common moniker

 ### Open Science is a buffet

 via @chbergma

-Open Science encompasses many different research activities, and is also touches upon many aspects in research.
+Open Science encompasses many different actions, and influences and is influenced by many factors in research.

+### Roadmap?

+404 Not Found

 ### My personal motivations